-Following several years studying psychology and counselling, I am a professionally trained Humanistic and Psychodynamic counsellor.
-As a member of the BACP register (accredited by the Professional Standards Authority for Health and Social Care), I abide by their ethical guidelines.
+Following several years of studying psychology and counselling, I am a professionally trained integrative therapist.
+As a member of the BACP Register (accredited by the Professional Standards Authority for Health and Social Care), I abide by their ethical guidelines.
 I'm also a member of ICEEF and BEFT (British Emotionally Focused Therapy Centre) as an EFT therapist.

 I have a background in business psychology, and had a successful career as a consultant prior to my clinical career.

 Throughout the course of my training, I have worked with many different people in generic settings, and I continue to do this, enjoying the variety of people I meet in my private practice.

-Other areas of work include: self-sabotage, procrastination, depression, relationship issues, emotional and sexual abuse, domestic violence (with victims and perpetrators), bi-polar, low self-esteem, shame, trauma, personality disorders, and anger.
+Main areas of my work include: anxiety, depression, relationship issues, family issues, emotional and sexual abuse, low self-esteem, shame, trauma, and anger.

-I also specialise in divorce and breaking-up issues, and run weekly support groups in Greenwich.
+I also specialise in divorce and breaking-up issues, and run support groups in Greenwich.